Acquiring Google Drive Attachments of Emails

 1. Fetch Drive Attachments

 When this option is selected, FEC will detect Drive attachments in acquired emails and attempt to acquire them.
 This includes both the Drive items that originated from the target user's own Drive and outside items that were shared with the user.
+The Drive Attachment is the current version of the Drive item at the time of acquisition.

 3. Include Contents of Drive Folders